ORLANDO, Florida — The musical chairs surrounding the WBA bantamweight title picture could result in

 Antonio Vargas standing across from a legend in the near future.

-Vargas holds the WBA bantamweight title, while four-division champion
+Vargas holds the belt, while four-division champion

-Nonito Donaire nabbed the interim title with his technical unanimous decision victory over Andres Campos in Argentina on June 14.
-Logically, Vargas and Donaire would be ordered to be next, and if that’s the path the WBA takes, it’s a challenge that the reigning champion is more than up for.
+technical unanimous decision victory over Andres Campos in Argentina on June 14.
+Logically, Vargas and Donaire would be ordered next, and if that’s the path the WBA takes the reigning champion is up for it.

 “He's definitely a Hall of Famer,” Vargas told